-In light of the COVID-19 pandemic, many people are dusting off their sewing machines to undertake projects to help their communities.
-Face masks, scrub caps, and gowns are being sewn for front-line workers all across Canada by community members at home.
+In light of the COVID-19 pandemic, many people are dusting off their sewing machines to undertake projects to help their communities and families.
+Face masks, scrub caps, and gowns are being sewn all across Canada by community members at home.

 If you are looking for design patterns or to connect with healthcare professionals in need, please check out: